Butler vs. Texas Tech College Basketball Predictions & Picks - November 30

 Butler Performance Insights

-- Butler makes 1.3 more threes per contest than the opposition, 7.9 (138th in college basketball) compared to its opponents' 6.6.

-- The Bulldogs rank 86th in college basketball with 100.7 points scored per 100 possessions, and 51st in college basketball defensively with 81.6 points conceded per 100 possessions.
+- The Bulldogs' 100.7 points per 100 possessions on offense rank 84th in college basketball, and the 81.6 points they allow per 100 possessions rank 47th in college basketball.

-- Butler has won the turnover battle by 2.3 turnovers per game, committing 10.1 (64th in college basketball action) while forcing 12.4 (178th in college basketball).
+- Butler has had fewer turnovers than its opponents this season, committing 10.1 per game (60th in college basketball play) while forcing 12.4 (175th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.